-• 1st row and 3rd row (if equipped) center seating positions
+• 1st row center seating position

 The lap belt does not adjust automatically.

 Insert the tongue into the correct buckle (the buckle closest to the direction the tongue is coming from).
 To lengthen the belt, turn the tongue at a right angle to the belt and pull across your lap until it reaches the buckle.
 To tighten the belt, pull the loose end of the belt through the tongue until it fits snugly across the hips.